 Earlier this week, we published the article, Please stop minimizing the death of older adults.
-It was admittedly a bit of a rant, and I ran out of room to discuss some of the finer points about why grieving the death of an elderly loved one can be so devastating.
+It was admittedly a bit of a rant, and I ran out of room to discuss some of the finer points about why grieving the death of an older loved one can be so devastating.
 So, if you haven’t read that article, start there.
-For the rest of you, I’d like to waste no more time discussing eight reasons why the death of an elderly loved one can be difficult.
+For the rest of you, I’d like to waste no more time discussing eight reasons why the death of an older loved one can be difficult.

 1. People minimize your loss